 Candidates who successfully complete the year-long

-program will be guaranteed teaching positions in the district for the
+program will be guaranteed teaching positions in the district in the

-2018-19 school year as long as secondary openings are available in the
+school year after completing the program as long as secondary openings are available in the

-four core subject areas – English, math, social studies and the
+four core subject areas – English, math, social studies, special

 Building culturally responsive schools